Jakisanya/black-film-analysis/README.md

-BLACK-FILM-SUCCESS
+What makes a Black film successful?
 ==============================

-Analysis of Black Film Success
+The exploration and analysis of Black film success.

 Project Organization
 ------------